 Program Overview

-This program will provide you with an understanding of the factors involved in designing, building, controlling and maintaining energy-efficient building environmental systems.
+This three-year Heating, Refrigeration and Air Conditioning Technology advanced diploma program provides you with an understanding of the factors involved in designing, building, controlling and maintaining energy-efficient building environmental systems.
 The first two years of the program will give you practical skills through hands-on projects in the shops.
-You will be working on a wide range of furnaces, air conditioners, refrigeration equipment and other appliances in our labs.
+You’ll work on a wide range of furnaces, air conditioners, refrigeration equipment and other appliances in our labs.
+In the third year, you’ll focus more on commercial systems, giving you a well-rounded knowledge base to succeed in the HVAC industry.

 Full Description